 If you’re thinking of selling your own home without the help of an agent, then you are probably doing your up-front research and thinking about what expenses you might incur.
 That’s smart.
-In this blog post we’ll review the costs of selling your house yourself in Oahu so you know before you start.
+In this blog post we’ll review the costs of selling your house yourself in Hawaii so you know before you start.

 Selling a house.
 If you sell through an agent, you’ll incur costs such as commissions and fees, on top of all the regular costs, which is why some people choose not to sell their house through an agent but instead sell it themselves.